akeneo/portal-helpcenter/content/md/support/manage-support-access.md

 ![Add contact form](../img/helpdesk_add_access.gif)

 ::: info
-The new contact will receive an email to update his password and an email indicating that he has access to the support.
+The new contact will receive an email to define his password.
 :::

 ::: info